 Look after yourself

-Ambulance services, hospitals, GP surgeries and Walk In Centres can get especially busy.
+Ambulance services, hospitals, walk-in centres and urgent treatment centres can get especially busy over winter.
 By choosing the right health service, you will help to relieve pressure whilst also being better placed to look after yourself and others.

-If you need same day urgent care, contact NHS 111 online or over the phone, it’s available 24 hours a day seven days per week.
-They’ll know the best service for your treatment need and can book you in to be seen at your local Walk In Centre.
-You can also turn up to any of our Walk In Centres without an appointment.
+If you need medical help fast, use NHS 111 online or by phone.
+It’s available 24 hours a day, seven days a week and they’ll know the best service for your treatment need.
+They can also book you in to be seen at your local UTC / WIC, or you can turn up without an appointment.

-However, if its an emergency or a serious injury, please dial 999 or go straight to A&E.
+However, for life threatening emergencies, please dial 999 or go straight to A&E.

 See the range of topics below and our animations for further advice: